Protect Your Hard-Earned Money

 #2 – Phishing

-Phishing refers to the fraudulent practice of sending emails, purporting to be from a reputable company, in order to coerce individuals into providing confidential information that can be used for identify theft and other illegal activities.
+Phishing refers to the fraudulent practice of sending emails, purporting to be from a reputable company, in order to coerce individuals into providing confidential information that can be used for identity theft and other illegal activities.
 Phishing emails can also be used to install malware on an unsuspecting individual’s device.

 What to do: If you receive an email that looks a bit suspicious, it probably is.
 Resist the urge to click on any links, and never provide personal information over email.
 If you receive an email regarding your finances that appears to be from your banking institution, the IRS or another organization, call the toll-free number of that institution (the one listed on the company’s website, not a phone number in the suspicious email) to verify the email’s authenticity prior to taking any action.